yfshaikh/RAMN/docs/hardware/expansions.rst

 	- OCTOSPI1 cannot be used simultaneously with I2C2.
 	- For ECU A and D, SPI2 can only be used in master mode.
-	- If you want to use the (currently unused) SD Card reader on ECU A, you need to use PB10 as the SD Card SPI CS pin.
+	- If you want to use the (currently unused) SD Card reader on ECU A's screen expansion, you need to use PB10 as the SD Card SPI CS pin.

 If the available pins are not enough, **consider making expansions compatible with only one ECU** (e.g., you can make an expansion that reassigns **PA1**, **PA2** and **PA5**, but that expansion will only be compatible with ECU A, and you will need to use a different peripheral configuration for ECU A).